Nashville-Public-Library/talklib/README.md

 optional
 - sets the level for FFmpeg's compression/normalization
 - this is the EBU R128 LUFS "integrated loudness" standard
-- the smaller the number, the more compression is applied (12 is more compressed than 13)
+- the smaller the number, the more compression is applied (17 is more compressed than 18)
-- do not set to 0.
+- the max is 5 (do not set to 1, 2, 3, or 4)!
-- be careful with this!
+- **be careful with this!**
 - default is 21

 ### Notes about formatting:

+if you're new to Python, here're some reminders

 ### string
 - must be enclosed in quotes (single or double; Python doesn't care)